Cutting PDF download bloat for contract reviewers.

 The preview was the unlock.
 Once users could see the page count update as they toggled checklists and annotations on or off, the feature stopped feeling like configuration and started feeling like editing.
 I tested the prototype in Maze with seven users — the preview loop cut decision-time in half compared to the settings-panel direction.

 The expanded modal adds a second layer of control: per-checklist toggles for question status and information type.
 I went back and forth on whether to expose this granularity at all.
-The deciding factor was that power-users had been doing this manually post-download.
+The deciding factor was that daily users had been doing this manually post-download.
 Better to give them the controls than pretend the work didn't exist.

 A modal, a preview, and the data to build what comes next.